yandex/porto/porto.md

     Porto mounts: /dev, /dev/pts, /dev/hugepages, /proc, /run, /sys, /sys/kernel/tracing.

-    Also porto recreates in /run directories strictire from underlying filesystem.
+    Also porto recreates in /run directories structure from underlying filesystem.

     Porto creates in /dev nodes only for devices permitted by property **devices**.